IT Decision Makers Reveal Two-Factor Authentication Dislike and Rise in Adaptive Authentication Adoption

 The survey also reveals that while organizations are using 2FA in many instances, IT decision makers are moving towards adaptive authentication.
 While 56 percent of organizations are using 2FA in some capacity – either across the organization or in certain areas, 37 percent are using adaptive authentication.
 In addition, a further 16 percent are preparing to implement or expand adaptive authentication in the next 12 months.
 When examining large organizations (2,500 or more employees), the usage of adaptive rises to 41 percent.
 Additionally, 20 percent of medium-sized businesses, those with 250-2,499 employees) are planning to implement or expand adaptive authentication in 2017.

 “These findings indicate there is an upheaval for adaptive authentication solutions beyond 2FA and the traditional password,” says Lund.
-“Organizations are already implementing stronger methods of user authentication, including adaptive access control and multi-factor authentication.
-By layering adaptive techniques such as device recognition, geo-location, the use of threat services, and even behavioral biometrics, organizations can verify the true identity of the end user while still providing positive user experience.”
+“Organizations are already implementing stronger methods of user authentication, including adaptive access control and multi-factor authentication."
+Want to learn more about more adaptive risk checks?
+You can get started here

 Smaller Organizations Have Cybersecurity Concerns, But Lack Implementation